Podcast: Play in new window | Download

 Why Sheila is Interested in Surveys

 Sheila explains that her interest in surveys stems from her background in program evaluation work and her fascination with the art and science of asking questions.
 In addition, she has extensive experience in conducting surveys and understands the critical role that response rates play in the quality of the data collected.

 She discusses the importance of response rates in surveys, as having a low response rate can lead to low confidence in the data collected.
 This can result in biased data and incorrect conclusions, which can have significant negative consequences on a study.
 The desired response rate is not a set number and varies based on the population being surveyed.

 Best Practices for Improving Response Rates

-Sheila talks about best practices for creating a survey instrument and increasing response rates, including:
+Sheila talks about best practices for creating a survey instrument and participant engagement, including:

 - Providing the respondent with context and purpose for the survey- It’s crucial to communicate the reason for conducting the survey and how the results will be used.
 Respondents are more likely to participate when they understand the importance of the survey.

 - Being transparent about the time it will take to complete- Respondents are more likely to complete a survey when they have a clear understanding of how long it will take.
 Overly long surveys are a significant barrier to participation.